 I have a tendency to over-complicate my life.
 Can you relate?
 Most often without realizing – but sometimes fully aware – I do things the hard way.
 Largely because I’m comfortable and familiar with the hard way.
 It’s my cozy friend.

 I can do it without even thinking.
-And doing things better and more efficient requires me to slow down “learn” something new.
-And when you’re already feeling buried by your to-do list, slowing down isn’t an option.
-Right?
+And doing things better and more efficient requires me to slow down and learn something new.
+Meh!

 I thought so until I read John Maxwell’s book Today Matters.
 He shares many powerful lessons in this great book – too many to mention here – but a piece of wisdom he shared from his father stuck out for me the most.